 - IELTS Band 7 minimum, or

-- Cambridge Certificate of Advanced English (CAE): grade A, or
+- Cambridge Certificate of Advanced English (CAE): grade C minimum, or

 - Cambridge English C2 Proficiency: Level C1 Advanced, or